Wolcome! Here are Earth’s layers drawn to scale:

-Welcome to learn about the model of the Convection Cell System of the Earth!
-Sure, it is like magic.
-It is surprising how many aspects of geology can be explained according to physics of the Earth’s mantle.
+Learn about the model of the Convection Cell System of the Earth!
+It is like magic, and it is surprising how geology can be explained according to physics of the Earth’s mantle.
 Just look at the 100 examples collected as blog posts on this site.
 This is new, useful and interesting.

 The base of the model is added, showing sectors of convection rolls: